pascalhuszar/Swarm-Hunt/README.md

 ++ Unity Version: 2018.3.8f1 ++

-Flocking Behaivour:
+##Flocking Behaivour:
 with reffering to Nature of Code https://natureofcode.com/book/chapter-6-autonomous-agents/ and the paper "Massive Multi-Agent Flocking Simulation in 3D" from Masaru Aoyagi and Akira Namatame http://cc.ist.psu.edu/BRIMS/archives/2005/papers/05-BRIMS-017.pdf

-Procedurale Generation of the Terrain: via Perlin Noise, for more information i recommend https://catlikecoding.com/unity/tutorials/noise/ and Youtube
+##Procedurale Generation of the Terrain:
+Via Perlin Noise, for more information i recommend https://catlikecoding.com/unity/tutorials/noise/ and Youtube